Connect with others who understand.

 What Is Dyshidrotic Eczema?

-Another said, “Right now my fingers are dry and cracked and itchy.
+Another said, “Right now, my fingers are dry and cracked and itchy.
 And it’s painful when moving them.”

 Dyshidrotic eczema looks like a rash.
 It can itch and burn deep within the skin.
 When you look at the rash more closely, you’ll notice it’s made of a series of tiny blisters, called vesicles.
-These will usually go away within two to three weeks, leaving the skin to peel.
-Deep cracks can appear in the dry skin as it heals, which can also be painful and require treatment.
+These vesicles will usually go away within two to three weeks, leaving the skin to peel.
+Deep cracks can appear in the dry skin as it heals, which can also be painful and need treatment.

 What Causes Dyshidrotic Eczema?